 Rental cars aren’t offered in Bermuda, so that wasn’t an option for this particular vacation package.
 Therefore, we only booked the hotel and airfare for our vacation.

 How to Book a JetBlue Vacations Package

-You can price and book JetBlue vacation packages online, or by calling.
+You can price and book JetBlue vacation packages online, or by calling customer service.
 Unlike booking airfare, you won’t pay a fee to talk to a phone rep to book a package.
 However, I find it easy to book online, because I can see all of the options right in front of me.

 When I book, I always look at the packages and decide which hotel I want first.
 Then, I compare the price of the flight and hotel booked as a package with the price if they were booked separately.
 In my experience, the vacation package has been less expensive, but I always check.

 The price shown will typically include a specific flight and a specific class of hotel room.
 Once you select an option, you’ll want to go into the details and make sure that’s the flight that you want.